agersant/crystal/docs/api/tool/hide.md

 # crystal.tool.hide

 Stops a tool from drawing on the screen.
-This also sets the `.visible` field on the tool instance to `false`.

 ## Usage